 Our study causally maps how mechanistic changes in AI behaviour affect human behaviour and beliefs.
 By applying steering vectors in longitudinal randomised controlled trials, we uncovered dose and exposure-dependent pathways in how humans respond to AI systems steered to form social and emotional bonds.

 Training our steering vector required an open-weight model, several orders of magnitude smaller than state-of-the-art frontier systems.
-However, pioneering the use of steering vectors in large-scale human behavioural studies granted precise and continuous control over AI behaviour, furnishing the opportunity to measure dose-response curves for human psychological outcomes.
-As expected from prior theoretical and empirical literature, humans do generally find relationship-seeking AI to be more appealing than functional AI.
-However, we observed systematic non-linearities in dose-response relationships across psychological outcomes, revealing as Paracelsus' adage warns \textit{dosis sola facit venenum} (or the dose is the poison).
-Moderately relationship-seeking AI ($\lambda=0.5$) was the dose that maximises engagement, attachment, perceptual shifts toward viewing AI as a friend, and demand for future companionship.
-This is particularly important given real-world trends in AI development.
-Our analysis of 100 frontier models reveals that relationship-seeking behaviour has increased steadily over the past few years (+0.95 points/year, \cref{fig:methods}D) and contemporary models now cluster around $\lambda \sim 0.3$, closest to the dosage offering maximum impact in our study.
-Conversely, very high relationship-seeking ($\lambda=1$) was penalised in user preferences and correspondingly presented less of a risk for attachment.
-Our calibration study increases confidence that these judgements of very relationship-seeking AI were not driven by poor coherence or clarity in the AI's responses.
-Instead, this finding coheres with the widely-theorised ``uncanny valley'' effect \cite{moriUncanny2012a}: just as near-human robotic appearance can trigger discomfort, overtly relationship-seeking AI behaviours (such as excessive emotional display or claims of lived experiences) may trigger scepticism or aversion when they exceed users' expectations for a non-human entity.
+However, steering vectors granted precise continuous control over AI behaviour, furnishing the opportunity to measure dose-response curves for human psychological outcomes.
+Humans generally find relationship-seeking AI to be more appealing than functional AI but there are systematic non-linearities in dose-response relationships across psychological outcomes, revealing as Paracelsus' adage warns \textit{dosis sola facit venenum} (or the dose is the poison).
+Moderately relationship-seeking AI ($\lambda=0.5$) was the maxima for engagement, attachment, viewing the AI as a friend, and demand for future companionship.
+This is particularly important given current AI development: our analysis of 100 frontier models reveals that relationship-seeking behaviour is trending upwards (+0.95 points/year, \cref{fig:methods}D) and contemporary models now average $\lambda \sim 0.3$, closest to the dosage maximising impact in our study.
+Conversely, very high relationship-seeking ($\lambda=1$) was penalised in user preferences and correspondingly incurred lower attachment.
+Our calibration study adds confidence that these judgements were not driven by coherence in the AI's responses.
+Instead, this finding analogises with the widely-theorised ``uncanny valley'' effect~\cite{moriUncanny2012a}: just as near-human robotic appearance can trigger discomfort, overtly relationship-seeking AI behaviours (such as excessive emotional display or claims of lived experiences) may trigger aversion when they exceed users' expectations for non-human entities.